Indian Rock L.O.

 History.

 Crane Point is listed on the Former Fire Lookout Site, but the platform and fire finder stand are still there.
-I would consider this an existing Fire Lookout site since the structure used is still partially there.
+I would consider this an existing fire lookout site since the structure used is still partially there.
 It is also noted that fire crew’s will still use this area as a vantage point.
 The site was originally established in the 1930’s.
 The tent cabin used for the living quarters is no longer there.
 There is not much information on this lookout but based on older photos it was at least used up until the early 1960’s.

 Antelope Mountain L.O.